Crown Prosecution Service

 Remember to cite LawCareers.Net on your application form if you apply to Crown Prosecution Service.

 Application details and method of selection

-The selection process will consist of an online application, online test, video interview, legal assessment, presentation and competency-based interview.
+The selection process will consist of an online application, online test, video interview, legal assessment and interview.

 Firm description and career prospects

 The Crown Prosecution Service (CPS) delivers justice – working with our partners at the heart of the criminal justice system to protect the public and create a safe society.
 As a legal trainee you will play a key role in this while getting the support and opportunities you need to develop your career.

 Supporting the success of our people is a priority for the CPS.
 Post qualification, our legal trainees regularly progress into key leadership roles and/or become specialists with considerable expertise in complex and intellectually challenging casework such as fraud, extradition, sexual offences or counter terrorism.

 Opportunities to apply for roles as Crown Advocates, who exercise Crown Court rights predominately, may follow qualified appointment as Crown Prosecutors but are not guaranteed as they are dependent on the developing requirements of the service – however a programme of career progression for the individual is integral to the offer and many other opportunities are available.